wesleyem/homelabrc/README.md

 `pnpm install`

-Start the dev server: an nginx docker container to serve the configuration yaml files
+Build the docker image and start it serving the default configuration files

-`pnpm beup && pnpm start`
+`pnpm run docker`

-When finished with the backend container run
+To just run the app without being in a docker container and served by nginx run

-`pnpm bedown`
+`pnpm run dev`